 Comfort Food, Delicious Social Action

-We at The Bearcamp Center believe that nutritious and delicious food is a right and not a privilege.
-For more than a decade, 1164 Bunker Hill Road has been a food hub, serving up weekly Farmers’ Table lunches, summer dinners, and our annual Giving Thanks Feast, all made from the most lush and delicious foods we can grow, raise, forage, or find.
-In order to maximize accessibility, our meals are served on a by-donation basis asking diners to pay what they can or believe the food is worth to our community.
+We at The Bearcamp Center believe that abundant, nutritious and delicious food is a right and not a privilege.
+For more than a decade, our kitchen has been a food hub, serving up weekly Farmers’ Table lunches, summer dinners, our annual Giving Thanks and holiday feasts, and a wide variety of themed, multi-course dinners, all made from the most lush and delicious foods we can source as close to home as possible.

 At the outset of the pandemic, in March 2020, our kitchen went into full production to make meals for our community.
-We retrofitted our farm stand with freezers and a refrigerator stocked with 400-500 meals each week, offered by donation with the guideline to pay “what you can or what you think the meal and service is worth.”
+We retrofitted our farm stand with freezers and a refrigerator stocked with 400-500 meals each week, offered by donation with the guideline to pay “what you can or what you think the meal is worth to you or our community.”
 Through this program, we supported those suffering from economic downturns brought on by wide-spread shutdowns; those who feared due to the unpredictability of viral contagion the most basic chores of shopping for groceries; and our neighbors who simply craved the emotional sustenance good food lovingly-prepared can bring to a table.
 Local farmers and producers donated goods, folks with means sent funds to underwrite the program, and many bellies were filled.
-With 24,000 meals served to date, we are shifting our focus from pandemic need to addressing the pervasive reality of hunger in central Carroll County.

 Donations keep these meals coming!
 The food is for all who need or want it; donations from those who have more cash to spare offset the meals for those without much disposable income.